Key Information

 Development Application

-The Development Application was publicly advertised by the Southern Midlands Council for the new Tasmanian Youth Justice Facility at 466 Brighton Road, Pontville.
+The Development Application was considered by the Southern Midlands Council for the new Tasmanian Youth Justice Facility at 466 Brighton Road, Pontville.

 The Development Application submitted was for a 24-bed facility, including 20 residential beds for children and young people.